 Day One: Tour the Doge’s Palace

-You can tour the Doge’s Palace on your own.
+You can tour the Doge’s Palace on your own with a skip-the-line ticket bought in advance.
 There are information boards in each room.
 But this is one of the places where a guided tour or at least a self-guided audio tour would make the most sense in Venice.

 The Palace has been damaged and destroyed several times by fires, most recently in the late 1500s.
 It is gorgeous inside.
 Walk through the opulent halls and grand rooms.
 Admire the works by many Venetian masters, including Titian and Tintoretto.
 Apart from being the Doge’s residence, this Palace was also used for government.